exercism/website-copy/automated-comments/csharp/general/do_not_assign_and_return.md

-Instead of storing the return value into an intermediate value and then returning it, you could just return the value directly.
+Consider returning the value directly instead of storing it into an intermediate value and then returning it.